DinoChiesa/jwt-webtool/README.md

 my webpack config, how to improve or optimize it, please let me know.
 PR's will be appreciated.

 For example, the JS bundle is about 1mb and the css bundle is 400kb.
-Is there a better way to optimize this?
+If there is a better way to optimize this, I am interested to learn.

 ## Developing